LambdaLabsML/AIReviewer/Tutorial2.md

 >
 > Overall, the collection of similarities highlights the consistent recognition of novelty in the majority of the reviewed papers, indicating the importance of introducing new approaches, methods, and frameworks in various fields of research.

-By first conducting paper-level summarization, followed by an aspect-level summarization, we got detailed point-by-point explanation of the similarities between human and Ai reviews.
+By initially summarizing at the paper level and then drilling down to the aspect level, we gain detailed, point-by-point explanations of the similarities between human and AI reviews.

-#### Results on aspects of different viewpoints
+#### Results on Aspects of Different Viewpoints

-We found "Presentation" is the most disagreed part between human and AI, appearing 34 times.
-An example analysis is:
+Our analysis reveals that "Presentation" is the aspect where human and AI reviews diverge the most, with 34 instances of disagreement.
+Here's an example of our analysis for this aspect:

 > 1. The human reviewers often provide specific suggestions for improving the presentation of the papers, such as mentioning machine learning applications early on, emphasizing computational efficiency, and improving writing and presentation to highlight contributions.
 The AI reviewers, on the other hand, do not make these specific suggestions.
 > 2. The AI reviewers tend to comment on the readability and clarity of the papers more frequently than the human reviewers.
 They mention concerns about small figures, dense writing, difficulties in understanding certain figures, and the need for more explanations and definitions of key concepts.